CrowdStrike/falcon-scripts/bash/install/README.md

     - PREP_GOLDEN_IMAGE                 (default: false)
         To prepare the sensor to be used in a golden image.
         Accepted values are ['true', 'false'].

+    - USER_AGENT                        (default: unset)
+        User agent string to append to the User-Agent header when making requests to the CrowdStrike API.

 This script recognizes the following argument:
     -h, --help